 Taxonomy and Botany of Purple Shamrock Plants

-You may know the striking specimen in my photo as a purple shamrock plant, but in the language of plant taxonomy it is Oxalis regnellii.
-The example in the picture is part of the "Charmed Series" of Proven Winners®, specifically, the "Velvet" selection.
-This series features plants distinguished from each other by leaf color: Velvet is the one closest to being black in color, while "Wine" is more purple ("Jade" is the outlier in the series, bearing merely green leaves).
+You may know this striking specimen as a purple shamrock plant, but in the language of plant taxonomy it is Oxalis regnellii.
+An alternate botanical name is O. triangularis.
+One type you can grow is "Velvet," which is part of the "Charmed Series" promoted by Proven Winners.
+This series features plants distinguished from each other by leaf color.
+Velvet is the one closest to being black in color.

 In common lingo you will also hear "black shamrocks" or "black oxalis" used as names for dark-leaved members of this genus.

 This tropical specimen is treated as if it were an annual plant in the North (or brought indoors as a houseplant during the winter), although, where the weather is warm enough, it is a perennial.
-It grows from a rhizomatous bulb that is sometimes called a "pip" (and you have to admit that "pip" is a much more charming name than "rhizomatous bulb").
+It grows from a rhizomatous bulb that is sometimes called a "pip."
+The plant belongs to the wood sorrel family (Oxalidaceae).

 Among the bigger leaves on a purple shamrock plant, each of these broad sides can measure 3.5 inches in length.
 The visual effect is one of floppiness.
 It is as if one were gazing at a butterfly that had a third wing.